4. Penalties¶

 Rationale: Initiating a block while airborne is dangerous play.
 A flagrant violation of this rule poses a safety hazard to White Blocker.
 An expulsion would be warranted if the action was judged to be negligent, intentional, or reckless, regardless of whether White Blocker lost position.

 A Governing Body policy limits the number of bench Staff allowed on the bench.
-Red team has the maximum allowed support staff on the bench; however, in between Jams, an additional support staff runs into the bench area and communicates with the Designated Alternate.
+Red team has the maximum allowed support staff on the bench; however, in between Jams, an additional support staff runs into the bench area and communicates with the Alternate.

 Outcome: A penalty for unsporting conduct is issued to the Red Captain, and the extra support staff is removed from the bench.